Is It Illegal to Drive Barefoot in NY? Law

 If you’ve been involved in an accident while driving barefoot in New York, exchange the required information with the other driver (name, address and the name and policy number of their insurance company) and record their driver’s license number.
 Do not have any other discussion with the driver or provide any unnecessary information.
 Cooperate with law enforcement officers and tell your version of the accident, but do not make unnecessary remarks—anything you say may become a part of the police record that will be released to the insurance companies.
 Inform your insurance company within a reasonable timeframe (each policy is different), but do not speak with the other driver’s insurance representatives, and contact an experienced New York personal injury lawyer immediately.

-If you’ve been involved in an accident while driving barefoot in New York, The The Law Offices of Evan W. Kohn can help.
+If you’ve been involved in an accident while driving barefoot in New York, The Law Office of Evan W. Kohn can help.
 We will analyze your case, determine fault, calculate damages, help you understand your potential liability, and negotiate for the maximum possible settlement.
 Call us today at 718-409-5500 for a free and confidential consultation about your case.